imq/awesome-projects/doc/microservices/README.md

 - [OpenWhisk](http://openwhisk.org/) - Serverless, open source cloud platform that executes functions in response to events at any scale.
 - [Pulumi](https://pulumi.io/) - SDK for cloud native infrastructure as code.
 Use your favorite language to preview and manage updates to your apps and infrastructure, and continuously deploy to any cloud (no YAML required).
 - [STUPS](https://stups.io/) - A set of tools and components by Zalando to provide a convenient and audit-compliant PaaS for multiple autonomous teams on top of AWS.
+- [Svix](https://svix.com) - Webhooks service that sends webhooks to your users with full retry schedules, exponential backoff, signature verification, and event types.
 - [Triton](https://github.com/joyent/triton) - Open-source cloud management platform that delivers next generation, container-based, service-oriented infrastructure across one or more data centers.
 - [VAMP (c)](http://vamp.io/) - Build, deploy and manage microservices with power and ease.
+- [Wing](https://www.winglang.io/) - Cloud-oriented programming language.
+It allows developers to build distributed systems that fully leverage the power of the cloud without having to worry about the underlying infrastructure.

 ## Frameworks / Runtimes